giffordlabcvr/DIGS-tool/README.md

 You can then start exploring genomes using the DIGS tool.
 Execute the pipeline.pl script as follows:

+To see options for screening:

 ```
 ./pipeline.pl -h
 ```

-...to see options for screening.
+To initially create your screening database:
 ```
 ./pipeline.pl -m=1 -i=[path to your control file]
 ```

-...to initially create your screening database.
-Use:
+To initiate DIGS:

 ```
 ./pipeline.pl -m=2 -i=[path to your control file]
 ```

-...to initiate DIGS.

 ### Authors and Contributors